From the Cook

 Tips & Tricks (5)

-- Toast Your Oats First 🔥Lightly toast the old-fashioned oats in a dry skillet for 3-4 minutes before mixing to enhance their nutty flavor and improve the bars' texture and crunchiness.
+- Toast Your Oats First 🔥Lightly toast the old-fashioned oats in a dry skillet for 3-4 minutes before mixing to enhance their nutty flavor and add deeper complexity to your granola bars.

-- Chill Before Cutting ❄️Refrigerate the baked granola bars for at least 2 hours before cutting into portions; this prevents crumbling and creates clean, professional-looking bars.
+- Chill Before Cutting ❄️Refrigerate your baked granola bars for at least 2 hours before cutting into squares—this prevents crumbling and gives you clean, professional-looking bars with better structural integrity.

 Recipe Facts